History of Trance Music — From Frankfurt Clubs to Global Phenomenon

 The Golden Age: 1999–2006

 The turn of the millennium marked trance's undisputed golden age.
-Armin van Buuren launched his radio show A State of Trance in 2001, creating a global community that would eventually reach 40 million weekly listeners in over 100 countries.
+Armin van Buuren launched his radio show A State of Trance in 2001, creating a global community that would eventually reach an estimated 40 million weekly listeners across more than 84 countries.
 Paul van Dyk, Tiësto, and Paul Oakenfold filled stadiums and arenas, while festivals like Dance Valley and Ultra Music Festival featured trance headliners commanding the largest stages.

-The landmark moment many point to as trance's cultural peak came in August 2004, when Tiësto performed solo for three and a half hours at the opening ceremony of the Athens Olympic Games — broadcast to hundreds of millions of television viewers worldwide.
+The landmark moment many point to as trance's cultural peak came on 13 August 2004, when Tiësto performed a 90-minute live set during the opening ceremony of the Athens Olympic Games — the first DJ ever booked at an Olympic opening ceremony, broadcast to a global television audience in the hundreds of millions.
 Anjunabeats, founded by Above & Beyond in 2000, became a cornerstone label balancing commercial appeal with musical depth.

 Divergence: The Age of Subgenres